 Planetary astronomy is a growing field attracting many creative, talented scientists.
 By supporting postdoctoral researchers, we hope to enhance and accelerate scientific progress in this field — including the discovery of exoplanets, the characterization of exoplanets in habitable zones, and the understanding of our solar system’s formation and evolution.

-We hope to create a community among these talented fellows, enabling them to exchange and elevate ideas, gain access to other senior leaders in the field, and advance their careers.
+We hope to create a community of talented fellows that enables them to exchange and elevate ideas, gain access to other senior leaders in the field, and advance their careers.

 Applicants can come from any academic institution or research lab, both nationally and internationally.
 Applicants are not required to have US citizenship; however, all visa and work permit paperwork is the responsibility of the fellow and host institution.
 Applicants must have received a doctoral degree in astronomy, physics, earth and planetary sciences, chemistry, mathematics, engineering, or a related discipline.
 Doctoral degrees must be awarded by the time the fellow commences their fellowship appointment.